-Visit North Atlanta Family Dental for Tooth Extraction in Georgia
+Visit North Atlanta Family Dental for Tooth Extraction in Johns creek and cumming, ga

 While your teeth are designed to be strong and resistant to all sorts of damage, they are not perfect.
 Even those who practice perfect oral hygiene and dental care can sometimes suffer from tooth issues, such as traumatic dental injury or needing wisdom teeth removal.
 In the worst case, you may need a tooth extraction to keep your teeth healthy and working as they should.

 Surgical extractions can be necessary for a variety of reasons.
 Generally, the binding rule is that when a tooth is too damaged to be repaired and function correctly afterward, it may be time for tooth extraction.

 While the following list is not exhaustive, the most common situations that call for dental extractions include:

 - Advanced tooth decay.
 If the tooth has decayed enough that it can neither support a filling nor a crown, it’s often better to extract it completely than risk further damage.

 - Cracked teeth.
 While many cracked teeth can be repaired with a dental crown, if the crack is severe enough, it may be too damaged to repair.
 Generally, any cracks that shatter the tooth or break it entirely in half qualify.
 Teeth with cracks below the gum tissues often require removal as well since a dental crown cannot protect them from further damage.

 - Overcrowded teeth.
 In the event of tooth crowding, it may be better for the patient to remove one or more teeth to allow for a more comfortable and natural arrangement.